msmerlak/sharpe/README.md

+# Great year, bad Sharpe?
+## A note on the joint distribution of performance and risk-adjusted return

 Returns distributions are heavy-tailed across asset classes.
 In this note, I examine the implications of this stylized fact for the joint statistics of performance and risk-adjusted return.
 Using both synthetic and real data, I show that the Sharpe ratio does not increase monotonically with mean return: in a sample of price trajectories, the largest Sharpe ratios are associated with suboptimal performance; conversely, the best performance corresponds to Sharpe ratios near one.